-- Pay the tax with fine: If you are unable to find the money within the deadline, then wait until your payday or until you can get some money and then make the payment as soon as the money arrives.
+- Pay the tax with a fine: If you are unable to find the money within the deadline, then wait until payday or until you can get some money and then make the payment as soon as the money arrives.
 You will be charged interest on the amount you owe the government and possibly a penalty.
 Keep in mind that the interest accumulates every month that you don’t pay, so try to pay it off as soon as you can.